 BTW: As in 1981, the first-place Reds were jobbed by a strike that cost them a chance to play in the postseason.

 Selig’s decision wasn’t so much a backbreaker as it was a formality.
 There was no chance that baseball would resume anytime soon.
 As the two negotiating sides stood militant against one another—even the owners, fiercely determined not to lose this labor war, were sticking together for a change—the acrimony was at an all-time high.
 The fans mounted the usual pitchfork rebellion to get the warring sides’ attention, but the expected deaf ear was turned; there was just too much money and honor at stake to give the fans’ wrath the time of day.

 The World Series had been played for 90 straight years, through high times and lean times, through scandal, catastrophe and world war.
 But for the first time since John McGraw and John Brush told the infant American League to get lost in 1904, the Fall Classic was going to be thrown away by more trivial obstacles such as greed and mistrust.

-Some sense was knocked into the owners at year’s end when they replaced their chief negotiator, Richard Ratvich—whose relationship with Don Fehr was incendiary at best—with two owners fielding less combative personalities: John Herrington of the Boston Red Sox and Jerry McMorris of the Colorado Rockies.
+Some sense was knocked into the owners at year’s end when they replaced their chief negotiator, Richard Ratvich—whose relationship with Don Fehr was incendiary at best—with two owners fielding less combative personalities: Boston’s John Herrington and Colorado’s Jerry McMorris.
 Some calm had returned to the negotiating table, but the owners were still adamant: No settlement without some kind of cap on player salaries.
 If the union continued to say no, the owners were ready to declare an impasse and implement their own labor rules, regardless of what the union had to say.